telerik/ajax-docs/general-information/integration-with-visual-studio/adding-the-telerik-controls-to-the-visual-studio-toolbox.md

 	* If the ZIP was used to install the Telerik controls, the **bin40** folder is located in the folder where the installation files have been unzipped.

-	>note If you want to add Telerik controls for .NET 3.5 or .NET 4.5 web project you should select the Telerik.Web.UI.dll from the **C:\Program Files\Progress\UI for ASP.NET AJAX RX YYYY\Bin35** or **~\Bin45** folder.
+	>tip If you want to add Telerik controls for .NET 3.5 or .NET 4.5 web project you should select the Telerik.Web.UI.dll from the **C:\Program Files\Progress\UI for ASP.NET AJAX RX YYYY\Bin35** or **~\Bin45** folder.

->note Telerik controls are not automatically installed into any configuration of Visual Studio Express because the end-user license agreement (EULA) of VS Express does not allow third-party extensions to be registered.
+>tip Telerik controls are not automatically installed into any configuration of Visual Studio Express because the end-user license agreement (EULA) of VS Express does not allow third-party extensions to be registered.